likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 - All browser tabs loaded and positioned
 - Architecture diagram ready to show
 - Test Open WebUI connection before starting

 ---

+# 🎤 Demo Talk Track

+> **The demo starts here.
+Follow the checkboxes below for the complete narrative.**

+---